Building Couple Time Tip: Keeping Your Love Alive

 Make time for couple excitement, passion and sex-life, without compromising your children’s needs for routine, safety and security.

-As a Marriage and Family Therapist coaching couples with young children for over 25 years, I agree.
+As a Marriage Coach, working with couples with young children for over 25 years, I agree.
 Couples report many changes when their first child comes along.
 This includes major changes in their sex life.
 I know this may seem obvious, but there are things you can do to help keep your sex life and love alive after children.

 Parents with newborns, please be patient with each other.
 It is common that both of you are fatigued and very focused on your baby.
 In fact, many moms report feeling touched out, from being with baby all day and may need some time and space to herself.

 Remember, giving each other breaks and helping with childcare and chores can lead to feelings of appreciation and gratitude, which can open the door to a more loving couple relationship.